256hax/solana-anchor-react-minimal-example/README.md

 For experiment purpose only.

 ## How To Run
-It's depends on Framework(ex: Anchor, React, JS...).
+It's depends on Framework(e.g. Anchor, React, JS...).
 Check README.md at each directories.

 ## Wallet Key
 I set id.json(keypair of wallet) at each directories.